jermanuts/feather-docs/content/_guides/balance.md

 The balance for your currently selected [account](account) is shown in the statusbar.
 You can click the balance label for a more detailed overview.

 You can change the way the balance is displayed in the settings.
-(Settings → General → Balance display).
+(Settings → Appearance → Balance display).

 Balance may be confusing to understand at first.
 Below is an overview of the terminology used in Feather and how it related to Monero.